2020 Danielle Downey Credit Union Classic

-The following are brief descriptions of the volunteer committees available for the 2016 Danielle Downey Classic and are listed to assist you in volunteering for an appropriate position.
-If you have a specific skill or experience set, please list in the comments section of the volunteer form.
+The following are brief descriptions of the volunteer committees available for the 2020 Danielle Downey Credit Union Classic and are listed to assist you in volunteering for an appropriate position.
+If you have a specific skillset or experience, please list in the comments section of the volunteer form.

 SCORING COMMITTEE: Needed THURSDAY, FRIDAY, SATURDAY & SUNDAY.

-- Cart Driver/Scorer: Responsible for the unofficial scores and statistics for each of the 3 players in their group.
+- Cart Driver / Scorer: Responsible for the unofficial scores and statistics for each of the Players in their group.
 This will be reported via a radio after every hole.
 Scoring accuracy is very important.

 Requirements: Drive cart (driver’s license required), knowledge of golf etiquette and terminology, some walking, radio communication & adherence to protocol

 - Real-Time Scoring: Responsible for collecting unofficial scores/statistics for posting to the Tour’s website and for assisting with communication to the Tour Rules Officials.
-Take radio calls from the cart drivers who will call in a group’s scores after every completed hole.
-There are 2 roles: Radio Operator and Computer Operator.
+Take radio calls from the Cart Drivers who will call in a group’s scores after every completed hole.
+There are two roles: Radio Operator and Computer Operator.

 Requirements: Sitting position, good communications skills, dexterity and basic computer knowledge

-- Track Board & Leader Boards: Receive scores via a PDA/iPad, verify scorecards from the Tour staff, post scores on the Scoreboard and continually update the Main or On-Course Leaderboards.
+- Track Board & Leader Boards: Receive scores via a PDA/iPad, post scores on the Scoreboard and continually update the Main or On-Course Leaderboards.

 Requirements: Sit/stand and some spots climb a ladder to change scores on course

 - Scoring Tent: Verify each scorecard in the Scoring Tent after the Player has completed their round.